Éric Vu An

 Born in Paris, Éric Vu-An joined the Opéra de Paris ballet school in 1974.

-At the age of 19, Rudolf Noureev gave him the role of Basilio in Don Quixote, before giving him a number of roles in Romeo and Juliet and Swan Lake.
-Maurice Béjart chose him for the male lead in The Rite of Spring and appointed him to the starring role in Boléro, before choreographing Mouvement- Rythme-Étude for him in 1985 and Arépo in 1986.
-His career as a dancer was reaching international heights.
-He became one of Maurice Béjart’s favourite dancers.
-In 1987, Rudolf Noureev offered him a permanent guest soloist contract at the Opéra de Paris.
-He performed in a number of leading roles in opera’s repertoire, including Le Jeune Homme et la Mort, Intermittences du cœur by Roland Petit, Midsummer Night’s Dream by John Neumeier, Les Mirages by Serge Lifar, Études by Harald Lander, Rubis by Georges Balanchine, In the Middle Somewhat Elevated by William Forsythe and The Afternoon of a Faun by Vaslav Nijinsky.
+At the age of 19, Rudolf Nureyev gave him the role of Basilio in Don Quixote before giving him a number of roles in Romeo and Juliet and Swan Lake.
+Maurice Béjart chose him for the male lead in The Rite of Spring and appointed him to the starring role in Boléro before choreographing Mouvement-Rythme-Étude for him in 1985 and Arépo in 1986.
+At that point, Vu-An’s career as a dancer began reaching international heights.
+He became one of Maurice Béjart’s favorite dancers.
+In 1987, Rudolf Nureyev offered him a permanent guest soloist contract at the Opéra de Paris.
+He performed in a number of leading roles in the opera’s repertoire, including Le Jeune Homme et la Mort, Les Intermittences du cœur by Roland Petit, A Midsummer Night’s Dream by John Neumeier, Les Mirages by Serge Lifar, Études by Harald Lander, Rubies by Georges Balanchine, In the Middle Somewhat Elevated by William Forsythe, and The Afternoon of a Faun by Vaslav Nijinsky.

 In 1995, he was appointed artistic director at the Ballet du Grand Théâtre in Bordeaux and created a new version of Don Quixote.
 In parallel to this, Claude Bessy called on him to attend the Opéra de Paris ballet school as a guest teacher.
-In 1997, he was appointed director at the Ballet de l’Opéra in Avignon, choreographing a number of ballets including Ivresse (s) by Dionysos, Walpurgisnacht Ballet from Faust by Gounod, and the version of Coppelia he created in March 2004.
+In 1997, he was appointed director at the Ballet de l’Opéra in Avignon, choreographing a number of ballets including Ivresses of Dionysus, Walpurgisnacht Ballet from Faust by Gounod, and the version of Coppelia he created in March 2004.

-Following an invitation to do so from Christian Estrosi, Deputy Mayor of Nice, in September 2009, he took on his new responsibilities as artistic director of the Ballet Nice Méditerranée, thus consolidating the place and quality of dance in Nice alongside the opera house’s new management team.
-Jean-Christophe Maillot invited him to dance for the 100th anniversary of the Ballets Russes de Monte-Carlo celebrations, and he performed in Prelude to the Afternoon of a Faun on 11 and 12 December 2009.
+Following an invitation from Christian Estrosi, deputy mayor of Nice, in September 2009, Vu-An took on his new responsibilities as artistic director of the Ballet Nice Méditerranée, thus consolidating the place and quality of dance in Nice alongside the opera house’s new management team.
+Jean-Christophe Maillot invited him to dance for the 100th anniversary of the Ballets Russes de Monte-Carlo celebrations, and he performed in Prelude to the Afternoon of a Faun on December 11 and 12, 2009.
 In May 2010, he performed in La Campanella by Giorgio Mancini.
 He also staged Maurice Béjart’s Cantate 51.
 After having created the role of Marco Polo, he performed in Kublai Kahn’s version at the Théâtre de Verdure and the Théâtre National de Nice.